Pluto Press (London), August 2020

 Associated articles and posts

-- ‘Covid-19: Capitalist and postcapitalist perspectives‘ by Anitra Nelson in the Special Symposium on Pandemic Capitalism special issue of Human Geography — OnlineFirst access.
+- ‘Covid-19: Capitalist and postcapitalist perspectives‘ by Anitra Nelson in the Special Symposium on Pandemic Capitalism special issue of Human Geography — OnlineFirst free access

 - ‘Democratic crisis and degrowth‘ by Anitra Nelson and Vincent Liegey in Demos #10 (July) Crisis special issue